spec-framework/documentation/output/book.md

 ###5\.2\.
 The Model

-The new model needs to be a subclass of **AbstractWidgetModel**\.The name of a model is composed of the new basic widget concept \(like list, or button\) and of the word *Model*\.
+The new model needs to be a subclass of **AbstractWidgetModel** and its name should be composed of the new basic widget concept, e\.g\. list or button, and of the word *Model*\.The responsibility of the model is to store all the state of the widget\.Examples of widget\-specific state are:

+-  the index of a list
-The model stores all the state of a widget\.
+-  the label of a button

-<a name="ex_model_1"></a>**Examples of state**

-    index for a list, the label of a button, the action to perform when a text is validated in a text field
+-  the action block for when a text is validated in a text field

+&nbsp;

-The states are stored inside value holders\.
-They are later used to propagate state changes and thus create the interaction flow\.
+The state is wrapped in value holders and kept in instance variables\.For example, the code in [5\.1](#ex_value_holder) shows how to wrap the state `0` in a value holder and keep it as an instance variable\.Value holders are needed because they are later used to propagate state changes and thus create the interaction flow of the user interface, as discussed in Section [2](#sec_heart_of_spec)\.

-<a name="ex_value_holder"></a>**Storing an instance variable as a Value Holder**
+<a name="ex_value_holder"></a>**Storing state wrapped in a Value Holder in an instance variable**

     index := 0 asValueHolder.

-Then for each state \(in other words instance variable\) three methods should be defined: the getter, the setter, and the registration method\.The first two should be in the protocol *protocol* while the registration method should be in *protocol\-events*\.
+For each instance variable that holds state three methods should be defined: the getter, the setter, and the registration method\.The first two should classified in the protocol named *protocol* while the registration method should be in *protocol\-events*\.For example, the code in [5\.2](#ex_mutators) shows the methods for the example code in [5\.1](#ex_value_holder)\.

 <a name="ex_mutators"></a>**Example of mutators for index**

-    protocol: protocol
+    "in protocol: protocol"
     index
-    	index value
+    	^index value

-    protocol: protocol
+    "in protocol: protocol"
     index: anInteger
     	index value: anInteger

-    protocol: protocol-events
+    "in protocol: protocol-events"
     whenIndexChanged: aBlock
     	index whenChangedDo: aBlock

-The last step to define a new model is to implement on class side a method `adapterName`\.The method should be in the protocol *spec* and should return a symbol\.The symbol should be composed with the concept of the widget \(like list, or button\) and the word *Adapter* like **ListAdapter**\.
+The last step to define a new model is to implement a method `adapterName` at class side\.The method should be in the protocol named *spec* and should return a symbol\.The symbol should be composed of the basic concept of the widget, e\.g\. list or button, and the word *Adapter* like **ListAdapter**\.

-Since a same model can hold the state of different views \(like in the MVC pattern\), multiple adapters can be refering to the same model\.Due to this, the way to update the adapters uses the dependents mechanism\.In fact the message `change: selector with: aCollection` is used to call the message *selector* with the arguments *aCollection* to the adapter\.The propagation is done regardless of the number of adapters\.
+Since the same model can hold the state of different views, like in the MVC pattern, multiple adapters can refer to the same model\.Consequently, the adapter updating logic uses the dependents mechanism\.In fact the message `change: with: ` is used to call the message *selector* on the adaptor with the arguments *aCollection* to the adapter\.The propagation is done regardless of the number of adapters\.

+    Note: For Ben: I do not understand the above paragraph.
+Is it there to explain the existence of the adapterName method?
+This is not clear at all.

 ###5\.3\.
 The Adapter

+    Note: For Ben: What is the class of the adaptor?
+Clarify.

-The adapter name is composed of the framework name \(like Morphic\) and the name of the adapter it is implementing \(like ListAdapter\)\.The adapter is an object used to connect a framework specific ui element and a framework independent model\.The only mandatory method for an adapter is `defaultSpec` on the class side\.
+The adapter name should be composed of the UI framework name, e\.g\.
+Morphic, and the name of the adapter it is implementing, e\.g\.
+ListAdapter\.The adapter is an object used to connect a UI framework specific element and the framework independent model\.The only mandatory method for an adapter is `defaultSpec` on the class side\.

+    Note: For Ben: What should defaultSpec do?
+What are its responsibilities?
+Give an example.

-But since the adapter is bridging the gap between the ui element and the model, the adapter often needs to forward the queries form the ui element to the model\.The other way around, since the model is holding the state, the adapter is used to update the ui element state for the model\.
+Since the adapter is bridging the gap between the element of the UI framework and the model, the adapter also needs to forward the queries from the UI element to the model\.Seen from the other way around: since the model is holding the state, the adapter is used to update the UI element state of the model\.

-The methods involved in the communication with the model should be in the protocol *spec protocol* while the methods involded in the ui element should be *widget API*\.To communicate with the ui element, the adapter methods use the method `widgetDo:`\.This method execute the block provided as argument only if the ui element has already been created\.
+The methods involved in the communication with the model should be in the protocol *spec protocol* while the methods involded in the UI element should be *widget API*\.

+    Note: For Ben: Rephrase: in the communication FROM the model TO the UI element should be ... and in the communication FROM the UI element TO the model should be ...
+I am confused which is which.

+To communicate with the UI element, the adapter methods uses the method `widgetDo:`\.This method executes the block provided as argument, which will only happen after the ui element has already been created\.

+    Note: For Ben: An example is needed here.

 ###5\.4\.
-The Bindings
+The UI Framework binding

-The bindings is an object use to resolve the adapter name at run time\.This way a same model can be used with several frameworks\.
+The bindings is an object that is used to resolve the name of the adapter at run time\.This allows for the same model to be used with several UI frameworks\.

+    Note: For Ben: What is the class of the bindings (text above)?
+What is the default adapter (text below)?

-Adding the new adapter to the default adapter is quite simple\.It requires to update two methods: `initializeBindings` in **SpecAdapterBindings** and `initializeBindings` in the framework specific adapter class \(like **MorphicAdapterBindings** by example\)\.Once it is done, the bindings should be initialized again with the following snippet:
+Adding the new adapter to the default adapter is quite simple\.It requires to update two methods: `initializeBindings` in **SpecAdapterBindings** and `initializeBindings` in the framework specific adapter class, e\.g\. **MorphicAdapterBindings** for Morphic\.

-<a name="snip_bindings"></a>**Reset the bindings**

-    SpecInterpreter hardResetBindings
+    Note: For Ben: Give an example here.

+Once this is done, the bindings should be re\-initialized by running the following snippet of code: `SpecInterpreter hardResetBindings`\.